 Introduction to Cortland, Ohio

 Cortland, Ohio, in Trumbull county, is 16 miles N of Youngstown, Ohio (center to center) and 51 miles E of Cleveland, Ohio.
-The city is part of the Youngstown - Warren metropolitan statistical area (MSA), and has about 6,830 residents.
+The city is part of the Youngstown - Warren metropolitan statistical area (MSA).

 Cortland and Nearby Attractions